 - Could you use some help to build your Self-belief and Confidence – to get your voice heard?

-The Catalyst Bootcamp is an inspiring, empowering & skilling programme for young women – 13 -19 years – who want to create a more sustainable future.
-This 3-day residential on 22-24th August at Bristol University campus will provide you with the inspiration, confidence and skills to be the ‘change you wish to see in the world.’
-APPLY NOW
+The Catalyst Bootcamp is an inspiring, empowering & skilling programme for young women – 14 -24 years – who want to create a more sustainable future.
+This 3-day summer residential at Bristol University campus will provide you with the inspiration, confidence and skills to be the ‘change you wish to see in the world.’

 The Boot Camp Mentors will be running projects around seven core sustainability themes.
 The Speakers will provide Career guidance and inspiration, while the Facilitators will ensure everyone gets what they need from the event.